 Call 0151 231 3048 (0151 231 2395) or email StudySupportMaths@ljmu.ac.uk for further information.

 PLEASE NOTE: Updates regarding opening hours will be posted here.
 You should check this page or see our Twitter account.

-Nursing Students - as well as materials within Blackboard, there is also online numeracy support available.
+Nursing Students - there is also online numeracy support available.
 The University of the West of England's 'Numeracy Skills' site offers guidance and tests in a range of skills.

 The sites listed below deal with mathematical topics at all levels.
 If you find the material on one site too basic then try another.

 These BBC sites offer advice on a range of maths topics:

 The following two sites tackle a wider range of topics in greater depth:

 Statistics, SPSS and Data Analysis:

 You can find further advice and guidance about SPSS from our Blackboard site: select the 'Communities' tab type 'BBTSSV01' into the 'Organisation Search' box press the return key, then select Organisation ID and press the return key again You will find the guides in the 'Maths, Stats and Numeracy' area